top of page

 My Approach

-Therapy, also called psychotherapy or counselling, is a process that helps people work towards improving aspects of their life that they are discontent with.
-A psychotherapist is someone who provides support, listens attentively, provides insight, strategies and feedback.
+Therapy, also known as psychotherapy or counselling, is a collaborative process that supports individuals in improving areas of their life they feel dissatisfied with.
+A psychotherapist provides a safe, non-judgmental space to listen, offer insight, and share strategies and feedback to help you move forward.

-The first session is an opportunity to gather information.
-We will discuss some intake questions, explore the reason(s) that brought you to therapy, and begin to formulate your counselling goals.
+The first session focuses on getting to know you and understanding your needs.
+We will go over some intake questions, explore the reasons that brought you to therapy, and begin identifying your goals for counselling.

 Therapy Modalities and Style